kyriakos-papadopoulos/Projects/API_Projects/Spotify/Monthly_Playlists/README.md

 ## Acknowledgements

-- **ChatGPT**: Assisted in developing the cover generation notebook and creating this README file.
+- **ChatGPT**: Assisted in developing the cover generation notebook.

 ## Note